Update: ‘Release Date’ section updated.

 SAE Level 4 autonomous driving-ready

-Like the Mercedes EQE, the Mercedes EQE SUV should be hardware-ready for SAE Level 4 autonomous driving.
+The Mercedes EQE SUV should be hardware-ready for SAE Level 4 autonomous driving.
 Right from launch, it could feature pre-installation for Automated Valet Parking that enables it to park and unpark fully automatically and driverless in car parks.
-With Drive Pilot, it could drive itself at speeds of up to 60 km/h in heavy traffic or congested situations on compatible highway sections.
+With Drive Pilot, it could drive itself at speeds of up to 60 km/h (37 mph) in heavy traffic or congested situations on compatible highway sections.

 Next year we will present SUV versions of our EQE as well as of our EQS.
 All these cars will provide high range, first-class comfort and impressive dynamics.Britta Seeger, BoM member – Marketing and Sales, Daimler AG and Mercedes Benz AG at the Mercedes-Benz Strategy Update: electric drive, July 2021)